jpizquierdo/qrcodegen/README.md

     docker-compose up -d --build
     ```

-4. Open Telegram and send a message to your bot with a URL.
+4. Open Telegram and send a message to your bot clicking in any button like a URL.
 The bot will respond with a QR code image.

 #### Usage - docker run
 If you prefer to use docker run sentence and build the image yourself follow the these steps: